botmeep/kahootSmash/README.md

 2. Open your terminal and run the command `pip install selenium`.
 3. Download [**chromedriver**](https://chromedriver.chromium.org/downloads).
  - Version 90.0.4430.24 of the chromedriver is already included.
  - Be sure to download the version that matches your chrome version.
-You can find your chrome version in Chrom Settings > About.
+You can find your chrome version in Chrome Settings > About.
  - Place the chromedriver inside the same directory as the kahootSmash client.

 ## Usage